Abstraction Health

 Key findings

-• A meta-analysis of RCTs found that creatine supplementation improves memory performance in healthy individuals, suggesting cognitive benefits beyond athletic use.
+• A meta-analysis of RCTs found creatine supplementation improved memory performance in healthy individuals, supporting a role in cognitive function beyond athletic performance.

-• A daily maintenance dose of 3–5 grams of creatine monohydrate is the most commonly described protocol across the reviewed literature.
+• A standard maintenance dose of 3–5 grams of creatine monohydrate daily is consistently used across the literature and aligns with expert dosing recommendations.

 Evidence gaps